Game-Development-Resources/Autotile-47/README.md

 global.map_bitwise_tile_47[?
 24]  = 46;
 ```

 This map is generated once at the start of the game.
-Once generated, passing in a key (our bitwise number) to access a value (our subimage number) from the hash tables effectively takes O(1) time.
+Once generated, passing in a key (our bitmap number) to access a value (our subimage number) from the hash tables effectively takes O(1) time.
 The map is saved in a global variable, because GameMaker 1.4 global variables are 10% faster to access than local variables (at least that's the case in my testing).

 ## Autotile graphic